A.N Cooke Manufacturing Company Proprietary Limited T/A Staetite Fasteners – Terms & Conditions of Trade

 the warranty shall not cover any defect or damage which may be caused or partly caused by or arise through:

-failure on the part of the Customer to properly maintain any Goods; or
+- failure on the part of the Customer to properly maintain any Goods; or

 - failure on the part of the Customer to follow any instructions or guidelines provided by the Seller; or

 - any use of any Goods otherwise than for any application specified on a quote or order form; or

 - the continued use of any Goods after any defect becomes apparent or would have become apparent to a reasonably prudent operator or user; or

 - fair wear and tear, any accident or act of God.

-the warranty shall cease and the Seller shall thereafter in no circumstances be liable under the terms of the warranty if the workmanship is repaired, altered or overhauled without the Seller’s consent
+- the warranty shall cease and the Seller shall thereafter in no circumstances be liable under the terms of the warranty if the workmanship is repaired, altered or overhauled without the Seller’s consent

 - in respect of all claims the Seller shall not be liable to compensate the Customer for any delay in either replacing or remedying the workmanship or in properly assessing the Customer’s claim.

 - For Goods not manufactured by the Seller, the warranty shall be the current warranty provided by the manufacturer of the Goods.
 The Seller shall not be bound by nor be responsible for any term, condition, representation or warranty other than that which is given by the manufacturer of the Goods.

 - FOB (Free On Board) means the Seller fulfils their obligation to deliver when the Goods have passed over the ship’s rail at the named port of shipment.
 This means that the Customer has to bear all costs and risks to loss of or damage to the Goods from that point.
 The Seller is required to clear the Goods for export.